Consumer medicine information

 This risk is also increased if you take more than the recommended dose.

-Your doctor may suggest that you avoid alcohol or reduce the amount of alcohol you drink while you are taking Temaze.
+Your doctor may suggest that you avoid alcohol or reduce the amount of alcohol you drink while you are taking TEMAZE.

 If you are over 65 years of age, you may have an increased chance of getting side effects.

-• daytime drowsiness, tiredness
+• dizziness, daytime drowsiness, feeling tired

-• lightheadedness or feeling faint
+• light-headedness or feeling faint

-• upset stomach, nausea, vomiting, dry mouth
+• nausea, vomiting, upset stomach, dry mouth

 • depression, irritability, vivid dreams